luiswirth/bsc-thesis/src/matter/ddf.typ

-Simplicial cochains are a structure preserving discretization and therefore retain the key topological and geometrical properties from differential topology/geometry.
+Simplicial cochains are a structure preserving discretization and therefore retain the key topological and geometrical properties from differential topology/geometry @douglas:feec-article.

-Cochains can be seen as the coefficents or DOFs of our FE spaces.
+Cochains can be seen as the coefficents or DOFs of our FE spaces @douglas:feec-book.

 === Discretization: Cochain-Projection via Integration